On this page:

 Big Data generates value from the storage and processing of very large quantities of digital information that cannot be analyzed with traditional computing techniques.
 For more information see the Big Data page on ExplainingComputers.com.

 Bioprinters are 3D printers that output living cells in order to permit the creation of human or other animal tissue and even entire organs.
-Already a company called Organovo has taken delivery of the world's first commercial bioprinter, and has successfully bioprinted some experimental human blood vessels.
-Human trials of bioprinted arterial grafts and even kidneys may now be less than a decade away.
 For more information please see the bioprinting page or watch my bioprinting video.

 Genetic engineering alters the traits of living organisms by changing the information encoded in their DNA.
 This may involve the creation of genetically modified (GM) plants, animals and micro-organisms, as well as the development of genetic medicine.
 For more information see the genetic engineering page.